Dr Simon Avery

 About me

 I have taught at the University of Westminster since 2007, where I am currently Reader in Nineteenth-Century Literature and Culture.
-I have previously been Course Leader for the Single Honours English Literature degree and PhD admissions tutor for English, Linguistics and Cultural Studies, and I now co-ordinate Outreach and Recruitment work for the School of Humanities.
+I have previously been Course Leader for the Single Honours English Literature degree, PhD admissions tutor for English, Linguistics and Cultural Studies, and lead for Outreach and Recruitment work for the School of Humanities.
+I have been a member of the School of Humanities Executive Group, the Department of English Management Group, and the Department of English Research Management Group.

-Before coming to Westminster, I taught in the School of Humanities at the University of Hertfordshire (1999-2007) and the Department of English and Drama at Anglia Ruskin University (1996-1999), where I was also Deputy Director of a HEFCE-funded project on graduate and transferable skills.
+Before coming to Westminster, I taught in the School of Humanities at the University of Hertfordshire (1999-2007) and the Department of English and Drama at Anglia Ruskin University (1996-1999).
 I have additionally been a tutor at the University of Cambridge Institute of Continuing Education.
 I hold an MA in Victorian Literature (University of Nottingham), a PhD in nineteenth-century literature and politics (Anglia Ruskin), and a postgraduate certificate in learning and teaching in higher education (University of Hertfordshire).

 Teaching